-The logic symbol for the gate is shown below.
+The switching circuit of the gate operation is shown below:

 A lamp L is connected to a voltage source.
 A and B are the two switches.
 The switching circuit illustrates that the lamp L will glow when either of the switches A or B or both A and B is closed.
 The lamp will go off when both the switches are in the open condition.

-From the truth table, it is clear that when the inputs of the OR gate are LOW that is 0, the output will be 0.
-If any one of the input or both the input of the OR gate is 1 that is HIGH, the output will be high, i.e., 1.
+From the truth table, it is clear that, when the inputs of the OR gate are LOW that is 0, the output will be 0.
+If any one of the inputs or both the inputs of the OR gate is 1 that is HIGH, the output will be high, i.e., 1.